 Associate Director, Sr.

 Vickie Bridgeman is the Sr. Associate Director at the Cultural Center.
 Vickie has been at the University for 29 years.
 Her previous work experience includes: Dental School (Radiology), Housing Department, Admissions, Transitional Studies, School of Education and REACH.
 Vickie is responsible for the Excel Program and Retention and Assessment in the Cultural Center.
 Vickie's research interested is minorities in Higher Education and Developmental Education, and At-Risk students.
-Vickie serve on several university committee such as CODRE, Student Engagement Committee, Great Place to Work (Campus Climate), and University Wide Advising Committee (UWAC).
+Vickie serve on several university committee such as CODRE, Student Engagement Committee, Great Place to Work (Campus Climate), University Club Board of Directors, and University Wide Advising Committee (UWAC).

 Ms. Sidney received a Bachelor of Science degree in Sociology from the University of Louisville.
 She assists first year students in anticipation of a good transition from high school to college.
 She offers support and encouragement and directs students to campus resources as needed.